Hacking android apps using backup techniques

 As you can see in the figure below, the data has been modified.

-If you want a real case study of this attack, please refer to the following video.
+If you want a real case study of this attack, please refer to the following video mentioned in the sources section.

 How to protect our apps